January Gardening Tips and To-Dos for the Pacific Northwest

 You can test the soil yourself with a soil test kit or a specialty lab.
 Floret Flower Farm’s article outlines its soil fertilization and testing techniques.

-It’s hard to believe, but I will be seed starting at the end of January, so it’s important to be ready to go in just a few weeks.
+It’s hard to believe, but I will be seed starting at the end of January, so it’s important to be ready in just a few weeks.

 Clean Workspaces, Containers, and Tools